opencog/atomspace-rocks/examples/README.md

 ```

 RocksDB is a "real" database, and so datasets too big to fit into RAM
 can be stored in it.
-This back-end doees not try to guess what your
+This back-end does not try to guess what your
 working set is; it is up to you to load, work with and save those Atoms
 that are important for you.
 The goal of the examples is to show exactly
 how to do this.
 These are: